 Home equity - Loans in this segment include equity lines of credit and second mortgage loans, and are generally collateralized by second liens on residential real estate.
 Repayment is dependent on the credit quality of the individual borrower.
-The Bank generally does not originate loans with a combined loan-to-value ratio greater than 70% when taking into account both the balance of the home equity loans and the first mortgage loan.
-Similar to residential real estate, the overall health of the economy, including unemployment rates and housing prices, could have an effect on the credit quality in this segment.
+The Bank generally does not originate loans with combined loan-to-value ratios greater than 70% when taking into account both the balance of the home equity loans and the first mortgage loan.
+Similar to residential real estate, the overall health of the economy, including unemployment rates and housing prices, will have an effect on the credit quality in this segment.
 The Bank only originates these loans in Massachusetts.
+The Bank will not originate these loans unless it holds the senior lien position on the collateral property.

 Commercial - Loans in this segment are made to businesses and are generally secured by assets of the business.
 Repayment is expected from the cash flows of the business.
 A weakened economy, and resultant decreased consumer spending, will have an effect on the credit quality in this segment.
 These loans are not a focus of the Bank's origination program and are only originated in Massachusetts.
-This segment also includes loans originated under the Small Business Administration's ("SBA") Paycheck Protection Program ("PPP").
-SBA PPP loans are excluded from the allowance for loan loss calculation as they are 100% guaranteed by the SBA.

 Consumer - Loans in this segment are generally unsecured and repayment is dependent on the credit quality of the individual borrower.
-These loans are not a focus of the Bank's origination program and are only originated in Massachusetts.
+These loans are not a focus of the Bank's origination program.
+The Bank has initiated a process to begin closing these accounts based on inactivity or credit profile.